bmc/sbt-izpack/index.md

 Now the plugin is available to your SBT builds.

-# Settings
+# Settings and Tasks

-The plugin provides the following new settings.
+The plugin provides the following new settings and tasks.

+**Note**: All settings and tasks are in an `IzPack` namespace, to avoid import clashes with identically named settings from other plugins.
+The pattern for accessing settings in this plugin is:

+    IzPack.settingName in IzPack.Config <<= ...

+Task access is similar.

+`IzPack` appears twice, which is regrettable; however, until [SBT][] supports proper namespaces, this appears to be the best way to isolate the plugin's definitions from clashing with other plugins, when multiple plugins are used (and, thus, automatically imported) into a `build.sbt` file.

+## Settings

 ---